sarhp/python-coupon-recommender/README.md

 ## In vehicle Coupon Recommendation (data science / data analysis)

-The objective of this project is to use machine learning techniques including Neural Networks and Decision Trees, for predicting customer acceptance or rejection of various types of coupons.
-The project also involves data cleaning and analysis as integral components.
+Objective: Assess how effectively Neural Networks and Decision Trees predict customer acceptance or rejection of various types of coupons.
+Also includes exploratory data analysis.

 <br>